 First, there is the High Pile Permit.
-The documentation needed is normally provided by your architect.
-They take the rack rack layout and provide a design showing that egress aisles, emergency lighting, and the fire suppression system is adequate for the products and type of rack being used.
+The documentation needed is normally provided by your design specialist.
+They take the rack layout and provide a warehouse layout design showing that egress aisles, emergency lighting, and the fire suppression system is adequate for the products and rack system being used.

 The other half of the permit process is the structural portion.
-Usually, a P.E. will evaluate the rack design, review the slab specifications of the building, and seismic conditions.
+Usually, a P.E. will evaluate the rack design, and review the slab specifications of the building, and seismic conditions.
 A stamped copy will be submitted with the permit application.